DigitalForgeLLC/ticket-smith-resources/epic_ticket_template.md

 [Scope (only if provided)]
 [Deliverables (only if provided)]
 [Success criteria (only if provided)]
-[Note: Leave this section blank if no overview is provided]
+[Note: Leave this section empty with a blank line if no overview is provided]
 ```
 Format: Structured sections with subheadings as needed
 Example: Mobile Customer Portal Epic